-3. Organize your house for success: Keeping junk food in the house is a surefire way to break your New Year's resolution to eat healthier.
+Keeping junk food in the pantry is a surefire way to break your New Year's resolution to eat healthier.
 It seems very simple, but don't keep tempting foods around the house.

 If you and your family want to have ice cream, it's best to make a special trip rather than keep it in the freezer for constant temptation.
 Buy fruits and vegetables for snacking.
-Wash and cut them as soon as you get home from the store for easy access.
+See more tips for healthy pantry options.

 Small steps like these can get your family involved and set you up for success in the new year.
 Lastly, parents play a pivotal role in their children's health so modeling healthy habits is key to healthy changes for children in the new year.

 Register for a free 6-week healthy eating email series

 Looking for some encouragement to live a healthier lifestyle in the new year?
 Sign up to receive a weekly weight management tip from clinical dietitians and physicians – straight to your inbox!
 Learn more and register today.